BigIskander/Handwriting-keyboard-for-Linux-tesseract/README.md

 3) Download training data for tesseract-ocr and copy training data files to data folder of tesseract-ocr (for example for tesseract-ocr 4.0 it would be ths folder <b>/usr/share/tesseract-ocr/4.00/tessdata/</b>).

-Or alternatively you can put these files watever folder you want and run program with <code>--tessdata-dir</code> cli parameter, and write folder where training data files are located.
+Or alternatively you can put these files in watever folder you like and run program with <code>--tessdata-dir</code> cli parameter and point to the folder where training data files are located.

-By default program uses language <b>chi_all</b>, which you can download from this source [https://github.com/gumblex/tessdata_chi](https://github.com/gumblex/tessdata_chi), or you can set desired language by running program with cli parameter <code>--lang</code> and write language.
+By default program uses language <b>chi_all</b>, which you can download from this source [https://github.com/gumblex/tessdata_chi](https://github.com/gumblex/tessdata_chi), or you can select desired language by running program with cli parameter <code>--lang</code> and set language.

 4) Launch the program with or without cli parameters <code>handwriting-keyboard-t</code>.
 And just use it.